-6) Unwillingess to Invest in Programming and Coaching First.
+6) Unwillingness to Invest in Programming and Coaching First

 Any CO will tell you “people are most important” but when it comes to implementing a functional fitness program, he’ll buy equipment before investing in programming and coaching and then wonder why the whole thing collapses.

-Programming is everything and designing Mission-Direct programming which address the primary fitness demands for line unit soldiers and accounts for limited equipment is no easy assignment.
+Programming is everything and designing Mission-Direct programming which addresses the primary fitness demands for line unit soldiers and accounts for limited equipment is no easy assignment.